aholstenson/adaptive-accrual-failure-detector/README.md

 detector.registerHeartbeat();
 ```

-To calculate if a failure has occured you can call `checkFailure()` or
+To calculate if a failure has occurred you can call `checkFailure()` or
 `calculateFailureProbability()`:

 ```javascript